Azure99/OpenJudger/README.md

 * Lightweight: easy to deploy.
 * Configurable: all settings are in the Config.json file, have unusual readability.
 * Multiple languages support: `C`, `C++`, `Java`, `Python`, `Kotlin` and any language that I/O in console.
-* Database judge: Mysql only
+* Database judge: Mysql only, Support CRUD
 * Adaptable: OpenJudger can load your `Fetcher` by reflection.
 Implement `Fetcher` interface to adapt any OnlineJudge System.
 * High performance: reliable concurrency control, auto distribute processor affinity.